Generating Racket Head Speed on a Forehand

 But this isn’t possible unless you get the racket head below your hitting fist and the oncoming ball.

-In 7 (above) we see Chita has dropped the racket below the height of her impending contact and in the following frames I’ve highlighted this low-to-high hill.
+In the above slo-mo of Brugera, we see he’s dropped the racket below the height of his impending contact – way below – and I’ve highlighted this low-to-high hill.

 If you don’t already know, Gabriela Sabatini is one of my all-time favourite (ground)stroke makers.